AbhishekGiri04/CareConnect/README.md

 ---

 ## 💡 Our Solution
-CareConnect is an IoT-enabled smart home automation platform designed for accessible and independent living.
+CareConnect Smart Home is an advanced IoT-enabled smart home automation platform designed for accessible and independent living.
 The system combines gesture control, voice commands, fall detection, motion sensing, temperature monitoring, and smart lighting to create a comprehensive accessibility solution.

 - 👋 **Hand Gesture Control** — Control 4 LED devices with 1-4 finger gestures using MediaPipe
 - 🎤 **Voice Commands** — Natural voice control and feedback using Web Speech API